All Episodes

 No one's ever run for a fifth term in Texas.

-Not John Tower, not Kate Bailey Hedges, not Phil Graham, not LBJ, not even Sam Houston served five terms.
+Not John Tower, not K. Billy Hedge, not Phil Graham, not LBJ, not even Sam Houston served five terms.

 So I think people are ready for a change and ready for someone that will support the policies of Trump.

-And by the way, he is now suddenly supporting those as of April.
+And by the way, he is now suddenly supporting those as over April.

-Knowing that I'm running, there's been a conversion.
+Knowing that I'm running, there's a bit of conversion.

-But before that, you know, he was not a friend of the president, was not supporting the president in his last election or in his first election, and has generally been opposed to building a border wall and more interested in potential insinuating he'd be interested in amnesty and obviously a friend of Biden as it relates to the Second Amendment helping Joe Biden pass restrictions on the second amendment.
+But before that, he was not a friend of the president, was not supporting the president in his last election or in his first election, and has generally been opposed to building a border wall and more interested in potential insinuating he'd be interested in amnesty and obviously a friend of Biden as it relates to the Second Amendment and helping Joe Biden pass restrictions on the Second Amendment.

 Yeah, you know, the problem with him, and people have talked about this for years, there's no way to get it done, but it's kind of an example of why you need term limits.